Crowd Rendering

 Crowd members do not have a real skeletal mesh in the world like a full actor would.
 This means you cannot add things to the Skeletal Mesh such as collisions, attached UI, sound emitters etc. This means if your project is configured to use 30 full actors and 10k crowd members, things like collision checks, raycasts etc. would only be possible on the closest 30 players.
 This should be considered whenever designing gameplay features that rely on players having a full actor representation.

-The Crowd Rendering system supports rendering thousands of unique MML player avatars at once.
+The MML Crowd Rendering system supports rendering thousands of unique MML player avatars at once.
 It uses automatic level of details to render arbitrary numbers of player avatars with a fixed triangle and texture budget, changing the level of detail of each avatar to best use the available budget.

 For further details on how to use and configure the system, see these sections: